 Current international students are required to meet with the International Student Counselor Margaret Sarkisyan every semester.
 Her office is located in the Counseling Department in the Student Services Annex.
 You may schedule an international student counseling appointment by calling 818-947-2600, extension 4200.
 For additional/follow-up questions you may also contact Margaret Sarkisyan a email@example.com or 818-947-2648.

 The Los Angeles Valley College Transfer Alliance/Honors Program (TAP) is designed primarily for students who plan on transferring to a four-year college or university.
 It consists of academically enriched general education courses in which both written expression and the critical analysis of ideas are stressed.
 The TAP sections will provide academically motivated students the opportunity to learn in a challenging and stimulating learning environment.
-More than 80% of our TAP applicants have been accepted by UCLA for the last several years.
-(Only about 30% percent of non-TAP applicants to UCLA have been admitted to UCLA over this same period).
-Our TAP transfers at UCLA have a better academic performance than non-TAP transfers and native UCLA students.
+On average, 75% to 85% or our TAP applicants have been addmited to UCLA College of Letters and Sciences over the last several years (Compred to 20% to 30% on non TAP applicants to UCLA over the same period.)
+Our TAP transfers at UCLA perform better academicly than non TAP transfer and native UCLA students.
 Contact Dr. Michael Gold (818) 947-2630, firstname.lastname@example.org, or Ann Gee (818) 947-2631, email@example.com.